apolloteapot/blog/_posts/2024-05-11-vulnlab-build.markdown

 Nmap done: 1 IP address (1 host up) scanned in 53.75 seconds
 ```

-This is the MariaDB instance we just got into, the port 3306 is just forwarded to the host so that we can reach it both at `172.18.0.1` and `172.18.0.4`.
+This is the container with the MariaDB instance we just got into, the port 3306 is forwarded to the host so that's why we can reach it both at `172.18.0.1` and `172.18.0.4`.

 ```shell
 └─$ proxychains -q nmap 172.18.0.5